Case Study: How In-Home Physical Therapy Helped a 90-Year-Old With Neuropathy Walk Confidently Again

 • Improved posture and movement control throughout daily activities

-Her transformation was remarkable: from barely able to stand from a chair and frozen by fear, to rising with ease and walking with genuine confidence.
+Gail's transformation was remarkable: from barely able to stand from a chair and frozen by fear, to rising with ease and walking with genuine confidence.
 The burning never fully left - but her steadiness, her strength, and her belief in herself came roaring back.
 And so did the outings, the friends, and the card games that keep her sharp.
 Living proof that it is never, ever too late to get stronger. - Clinical summary, in-home physical therapy team

 Why in-home physical therapy made the difference